- Which Furnace Filter is the Best?

 Sometimes homes have 2 or 3 different sizes of air conditioner furnace filters in various locations in your home.
 Again, consult your HVAC system’s operating manual for information.
-You can see which filter is the best by size for your system here.

 Generally every 2 – 3 months, but you may want to change them more often.
 During periods where you are using your HVAC system continuously, we recommend changing monthly to maintain the best indoor air quality.
 The following chart should assist you:

 |RECOMMENDED FILTER CHANGE INTERVALS|